ybbond/ybbond/content/posts/In Search of Good Writing App - Part 2, iA Writer vs iVim/index.md

 ---

 In the previous post, I compared [Ulysses](https://ulysses.app/) and [Bear](https://bear.app).
 I ended up subscribing to Bear.
-Bear itself is a good writing app, with nice clean interface design, great synchronization between MacOS and iOS (or iPadOS) platform, with a _just right_ MarkDown implementation.
+Bear itself is a good writing app, with nice clean interface design, great synchronization between MacOS and iOS (or iPadOS) platform, and _just right_ MarkDown implementation.

 I feel satisfied with my three days of Bear usage.
 The subscription model does not bother me, but I found several aspect to reconsider: